SFDO-Tooling/CumulusCI/docs/github-actions.md

 ![Screenshot showing the Github Personal Access Token scopes with only repo and gist selected](images/github_personal_access_token_scopes.png)

-Now, in your repository's Secrets settings, click the \"Add a new secret\" link.
+Now, in your repository's Secrets settings, click the "Add a new secret" link.
 Enter `CUMULUSCI_SERVICE_github` as the Name of the secret.
 For the Value, enter the following JSON:

 ```json
 { "username": "USERNAME", "password": "TOKEN", "email": "EMAIL" }
 ```

-Click the \"Add secret\" button to save the secret.
+Click the "Add secret" button to save the secret.

 Replace `USERNAME` with your GitHub username, `TOKEN` with the Personal Access Token you just created, and `EMAIL` with your email address.